HenrikJoreteg/ICanHaz.js/README.md

 #ICanHaz.js
 A simple/powerful approach for doing client-side templating with Mustache.js and jQuery.

+Thanks to the following, they did all the hard work, I just pieced it all together for this:
+- @jeresig for template storage approach
+- @janl for mustache.js
+- @natevw for his mustache.js tweaks

 ##The One-line Demo:
 Getting populated client side templates should be this easy: